 Trikatu – It is a triad of herbs inlcuding black pepper, long pepper and dry ginger.
 These herbs strengthen the digestion and hence the metabolism.
 Really useful when there is a sense of heaviness, excessive weight snd poor appetite.

-Ayurveda suggests that with good life style, food style, yoga and meditation and ayurvedic herbs one should be able to manage hypothyroidism.
+Ayurveda suggests that with the combination of good life style, food style, yoga and meditation and Ayurveda herbs, one should be able to manage hypothyroidism.

 1. Always take diet according to your Ayurvedic body constitution to avoid aggravating your body humours (Vata, Pita and Kapha), which are responsible for all the physiological and biological funtions in the body.